SergejKasperBM/vagrant-symfony/README.md

-# Vagrant environment for Symfony2
+# Vagrant environment for Symfony2 (Fork from https://github.com/kleiram/vagrant-symfony.git Thank you kleiram)

 This project provides a virtual environment for Symfony2 development using [Vagrant](https://vagrantup.com).